openremote/or-satellite/README.md

 # or-satellite
-Service to connect to satellite data
+Service to connect to satellite data to OpenRemote such that e.g. air quality data can be retrieved for a specific location.
+This is a proof of concept.

 ## Requirements